Tummy Tuck Surgery

-An abdominoplasty involves (i) removing the lower abdominal apron, excess skin and fat below the umbilicus, (ii) lifting the upper abdominal skin flap to expose the midline divarification or hernia, (iii) repair of the ventral hernia or divarification and lastly (iv) pulling the upper abdominal skin flap down to close and repositioning the umbilicus through a new hole in the skin flap.
+An abdominoplasty or tummy tuck surgery involves (i) removing the lower abdominal apron, excess skin and fat below the umbilicus, (ii) lifting the upper abdominal skin flap to expose the midline diversification or hernia, (iii) repair of the ventral hernia or diversification and lastly (iv) pulling the upper abdominal skin flap down to close and repositioning the umbilicus through a new hole in the skin flap.

 When there is an associated thick fat deposit in the abdomen and waistline, a second stage liposuction procedure 6 months later is recommended to further contour the body.
 A staged procedure is recommended for safety reasons as well as to avoid surgical complications like skin flap necrosis and delayed wound healing.